canonical/brand-store-documentation/create-ubuntu-core-image.rst

 ---------------------------------

 To launch and test your newly generated Ubuntu Core image, follow the steps here: `Ubuntu Core: Testing with QEMU <https://ubuntu.com/core/docs/testing-with-qemu>`_.
 Once the image is booted and installed, you can log in then verify if the seeded snaps are installed, the {{CUSTOMER_MODEL_NAME}}  model is correct and a serial assertion was obtained:

+.. note:: The following shows the expected output for a UC22 image.

 .. term::
     :user: {{UBUNTU_SSO_USER_NAME}}